jon-brandy/tcp1p/Category/WEB/Property/README.md

 ![image](https://user-images.githubusercontent.com/70703371/217834208-a9093625-d497-42b6-84f8-19012362c238.png)

 3. Hm..
-Let's analyze the source code then.
+Got nothing here, but let's catch the request using burpsuite, to see if there are any clues or something that can be our interest.

-> RESULT
+> USING BURPSUITE AFTER REGISTERED